GambuzX/bababui/README.md

 - `leave`: Leave the channel;
 - `music`: Music related commands.
 Can play, skip and stop musics from youtube;
 - `ping`: Pong;
+- `rate my username`: Rates a username from 0 to 100%;
 - `spam`: Spams a message indefinitely.
 Don't worry, there is `spam stop`;
 - `say`: repeats a message via Discord's Text-to-Speech;